 It is spring of 1945, just weeks after the defeat of Germany.
 A teenage German girl named Lore has been left to fend for herself.
 Her parents have been arrested by the Allies, and she has four younger siblings to care for.
 Together, they set off on a harrowing journey to find their grandmother.
 As we follow Lore on a 500-mile trek through the four zones of occupation, Seiffert evokes the experiences of the individual with astonishing emotional depth and psychological acuity.

-RACHEL SEIFFERT’s first novel, The Dark Room, was short-listed for the Booker Prize, won the Los Angeles Times First Fiction Prize, and was the basis for the acclaimed motion picture Lore.
-She was one of Granta’s Best of Young British Novelists in 2003; in 2004, Field… More about Rachel Seiffert
+Rachel Seiffert’s first novel, The Dark Room, was short-listed for the Booker Prize, won the Los Angeles Times First Fiction Prize, and was the basis for the acclaimed motion picture Lore.
+She was one of Granta’s Best of Young British… More about Rachel Seiffert